BeanyTheCoder/advice-generator-app-main/README.md

 ### Useful resources 📚

-- Big thanks to [Example resource 1](https://www.example.com) - This helped me integrate with the Advice Slip API.
+- Big thanks to [this youtube video](https://www.youtube.com/watch?v=2AfzKmgqWUE) - This helped me integrate with the Advice Slip API.

 ## Acknowledgments 🙏

-As I said above, I owe a big thanks to [Example resource 1](https://www.example.com), as their video helped with the Advice API usage
+As I said above, I owe a big thanks to [this youtube video](https://www.youtube.com/watch?v=2AfzKmgqWUE), as it helped with the Advice API usage

 ## Contact 📧